wout/dat-docs/dat-metadata-standard.md

 ### 3. Dependencies and archival qualities

 Storing all dependencies for a generative token on the blockchain is not always convenient, sensible or even viable.
 Examples are p5.js, three.js, Processing or Blender, to name a few.
-There is currently no way to describe token dependencies so that digital artefacts can be rendered or reproduced by third parties now, or in the future.
+There is currently no way to describe token dependencies so that digital artefacts can be rendered or reproduced by third parties.

-What's the best way to describe external dependencies and maximise archival qualities of web dependencies?
+What's the best way to describe external dependencies and maximise archival qualities of digital artefacts?